Lorenzo's Time: Production

 The series was announced on February 20, 2012.
 It was originally called as Frozen Boy before changing to its final title Lorenzo's Time.
-Production and principal photography of the series was done for 8 months from February 20 to October 5, 2012.
+Production and taping or principal photography of the series was done for 8 months from February 20 to October 5, 2012.

 Reception

 Lorenzo's Time became an instant hit beating its competitor with 26.4% ratings share in Mega Manila according to the AGB Nielsen data and it posted an average of 29.2% ratings share nationwide according to the Kantar Media-TNS data.
 It became a trending topic worldwide and nationwide on its pilot episode with the audience and critics praising the show for its high concept and creativity.

 Music

 Music plays an important part in Lorenzo's Time to express the drama's emotional, comedic and romantic sequences.
 The soundtrack is led by its first single, Times of Your Life by Martin Nievera.

+Promotion

+This show has been developed by Mga Anghel na Walang Langit, Princess Sarah, May Bukas Pa, Agua Bendita, Momay, Noah, Mutya, 100 Days to Heaven, Budoy, Ikaw ay Pag-Ibig, and Dahil sa Pag-ibig, due to genre of family and religious-oriented drama series where Dreamscape Entertainment released these types of series since 2005.
+It was succeeded by Juan dela Cruz.